RogMonSki/Rustarcade/README.md

 - `game-core/`: Rust crate compiled to WASM, containing the actual game logic

 Each game lives entirely as a Rust struct in `game-core/src/<game>.rs`, exposed to JS via `wasm-bindgen`.
-The frontend never implements game rules itself — it only calls into the compiled WASM module and renders the state it returns.
+The frontend never implements game rules itself, it only calls into the compiled WASM module and renders the state it returns.

 ## Getting Started